shbatm/MMM-KeyBindings/README.md

 5. Special Keys are processed in a "queue" to allow multiple context-based assignments (e.g. one key will turn on the screen if it's off, otherwise it will open an On Screen Menu).
 See [Special Keys](#SpecialKeys) below.
 6. Passes keys to other modules for action via notifcation.
 7. Allows a module to "take focus", allowing other modules to ingore keypresses when a particular module has focus (e.g. in a pop-up menu).
+8. Allows for multiple instances of the MagicMirror to be open on different screens and be independently controlled.

 ## Using the module